lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 - **VerifiableURI identifier**: MUST be bytes2(0): `0000`

 - **Verification method**: This field specifies the method of verification.
-The method determined how the verification data is interpreted and is the first 4 bytes of the hash of the method name: `bytes4(keccak256('methodName'))`. **If the verification method is `00000000` then the URI is NOT VERIFIABLE.
-An example of a non verifiable URI could look as follows:
+The method determines how the verification data is interpreted and is the first 4 bytes of the hash of the method name: `bytes4(keccak256('methodName'))`. **If the verification method is `00000000` then the URI is NOT VERIFIABLE.
+An example of a non-verifiable URI could look as follows:
 `0x0000000000000000fffffffffffff...` (where `fffff...` is the encoded link to the file/content)

 - **Verification data**: The data varies based on the verification method.
 The following is a list of verification methods.
 Additional methods can be added:
   - `"keccak256(utf8)"` (`0x6f357c6a`): Means the data SHOULD be the bytes32 hash of the content of the linked text/JSON file of the "Encoded URI"
   - `"keccak256(bytes)"` (`0x8019f9b1`): Means the data SHOULD be the bytes32 hash of the content of the linked file of the "Encoded URI"
-  - `"ecdsa" (`0xac75a10e`)`: Means the data consist of two parts: The first bytes20 are the ec-recover address, and the rest of the data bytes are the verification "source" containing a encoded string of a URI to a signature.
-The linked file of the "Encoded URI" then nneds to be verified using the signature from the "source" URI and the linkedin file, which MUST recover to the address from the "verification data".
+  - `"ecdsa" (`0xac75a10e`)`: Means the data consists of two parts: The first bytes20 are the ec-recover address, and the rest of the data bytes are the verification "source" containing an encoded string of a URI to a signature.
+The linked file of the "Encoded URI" then needs to be verified using the signature from the "source" URI and the linked file, which MUST recover to the address from the "verification data".
   - Other verification methods can be added over time...

 - **Encoded URI**: The actual string encoded URI to file or content to be verified.

-The following shows an example of how to encode a VerifiableURL that will be verified based on the `keccak256('utf8')` verification method:
+The following shows an example of how to encode a VerifiableURI that will be verified based on the `keccak256('utf8')` verification method:

 ```js
 // My custom JSON file